Navy SEALs (film)

 Navy SEALs is a 1990 American military action film, directed by Lewis Teague, written by Chuck Pfarrer and Gary Goldman, and produced by Brenda Feigen and Bernard Williams with consultant William Bradley.
-The film stars Charlie Sheen, Michael Biehn, Joanne Whalley-Kilmer, Rick Rossovich, Cyril O'Reilly, Bill Paxton, and Dennis Haysbert.
+The film stars Charlie Sheen, Michael Biehn, Joanne Whalley-Kilmer, Rick Rossovich, Cyril O'Reilly, Bill Paxton, Dennis Haysbert, and Paul Sanchez.

 Plot

 Aircraft carrier receives a mayday from a civilian cargo ship named the Kuwaiti Star in the Mediterranean Sea.
 Kuwaiti Star reports that they have been attacked, are on fire and adrift.
 A deployed Navy SH-3 helicopter attempts to rescue the crew, but is downed by a gunboat and the aircrew is captured by terrorists affiliated with Ben Shaheed.

 Meanwhile, United States Navy SEALs Dale Hawkins, James Curran, William "Billy" Graham, James Leary, Homer Rexer, Floyd "God" Dane, and Ramos are recovering from a bachelor party.
-Graham is to be married to Jolena, but the wedding is canceled when the whole team is paged to rescue the captured aircrew.
+Graham is to be married to Jolena, but the wedding is postponed when the whole team is paged to rescue the captured aircrew.

-In the Mediterranean, Shaheed orders the hostages' execution.
+In the Mediterranean, Shaheed chastises his men for shooting down the helicopter and orders the hostages' execution.
 One crew member is executed, but the other two are saved by the SEALs.
 Reacting to a suspicious noise, Hawkins breaks silence when he encounters Shaheed in an adjoining room, inadvertently alerting the terrorists.

-Shaheed disguises himself as a civilian, but is left by the SEALs.
+Shaheed disguises himself as a civilian sailor, but is left by the SEALs.
 As the SEALs evacuate the hostages from the area, Hawkins and Graham stumble across a warehouse containing Stinger missiles.
 Hawkins is ordered by Curran to proceed with extraction.
 Curran's decision to leave the Stinger missiles behind is questioned by Naval Intelligence, but Curran retorts that his primary mission was to rescue the aircrew and that Naval Intelligence did not do their job properly.
+Off duty while golfing with his team, Hawkins car gets towed and winds up chasing down the truck to recover his vehicle.

 The Joint Chiefs are briefed on the recent mission and Curran requests permission to destroy the Stingers, but Navy Intelligence has learned they have already been relocated.
 The SEALs are then deployed to Syria to board a merchant ship, Latanya, where the Stingers are supposedly located.
 The SEALs deploy from a submerged submarine, USS Nyack, and successfully board the ship, neutralizing two disguised gunmen, only to find out from an EOD team that the missiles are not on board.

 Frustrated by the recent unreliable intelligence, Curran solicits journalist Claire Varrens's cooperation by giving her access to the SEAL training facilities.
 Claire is initially wary but opens up to Curran after learning that a Stinger has been used to shoot down a peace delegation in Lebanon.
 Claire provides pictures of men she has encountered who may provide information on the Stinger missiles' location.